Products, Services, and Data

 Forms for Phase II application assistance:

 COMPASS solicits funding and related needs from its members on an ongoing basis.
-Projects that don't receive funding are compiled annually into a Resource Development Plan.
-The plan is used to direct COMPASS’ resource development efforts; it is approved annually by the COMPASS Board of Directors.
+Projects submitted for funding through Phase I applications are compiled annually into a Resource Development Plan.
+The plan is used to direct COMPASS’ resource development efforts and is approved annually by the COMPASS Board of Directors.